 (Source: Chevron Investor Presentation)

 Of course the situation will look significantly better should prices rise in the intervening period.
 According to company projections shareholders could expect the firm to add another $3-4 billion on top of that initial $4 billion post-dividend free cash flow figure in a $60 per barrel price environment.
-Should prices reach the $70 per barrel area then expect to see a further $4-5 billion on top of that (i.e. around $12 billion in total annual post-dividend free cash flow in a sustained $70 per barrel oil price scenario).
-With the shares currently yielding 4% you could argue whether it’s enough Chevron is attractive enough right now, especially given the similar valuation on offer at Exxon Mobil, though that’s probably a question for another article.
+Should prices reach the $70 per barrel area, then expect to see a further $4-5 billion on top of that (i.e. around $12 billion in total annual post-dividend free cash flow in a sustained $70 per barrel oil price scenario).
+Given a 4% dividend yield you could debate whether Chevron stock is attractive enough right now, especially given the similar valuation on offer at Exxon Mobil, though that’s probably a question for another article.